About the Initiative

 Special Report and Fact Sheet

-The special report and fact sheet will be added to the OJJDP website when they are available.
+The special report and fact sheet will also be informed by key takeaways from the youth roundtables.
+Both resources will be posted on OJJDP’s website once available.

 Access resources related to understanding and preventing hate crimes and identity-based bullying.